Exploration and Production of Energy Storage Materials

 Buckingham graphite property

 The Buckingham property is made up of 33 claims covering 1,877 hectares that the company acquired and staked beginning in 2015.
 It is easily accessible by roads and has easy access to existing resources and infrastructure including the Outaouais electrical substation located seven kilometers away.
-The property is approximately 85 kilometers south of the currently Imerys (EPA:NK) Lac-des-Îles graphite mine.
-The property also borders both the Saint Jean Carbon Walker Lump property and the Gratomic (TSXV:GRAT) Buckingham property.
+The property is approximately 85 kilometers south of the Imerys SA (EPA:NK) Lac-des-Îles graphite mine.
+The property also borders both the Saint Jean Carbon Walker Lump project and Gratomic Inc.’s (TSXV:GRAT) Buckingham property.

 The property is known to host two linear and parallel conductors that were first roughly outlined in an EM heliborne survey in 1982.
 A TDEM heliborne survey further defined the orientation of these two conductors and generated additional strong conductive zones in the property by a previous owner in 2013.
 The two conductors are identified as follows: to the east, the NNE conductor, which is a strong conductive and magnetic zone extending over one kilometer and oriented 30 to 35 degrees; and a few hundred meters to the west, the ENE conductor, which is a smaller conductive zone extending over 300 meters and oriented 65 degrees to 70 degrees.